janmarkuslanger/tabby/README.md

 # tabsjs
 📂 Minimalistic Vanilla JS Tabs written in ES6.

-- 34 lines of javascript
-- 6 lines of css

 ## Setup

 Include the tabs.js and tabs.css into your project.